 Attention

-Providing a declaration to the tax authority in order to receive a social deduction, it is possible at the end of the year, and to the employer you can apply with a corresponding application at any time (but only upon the fact of the implementation of the above costs).
+Providing a declaration to the tax authority in order to receive a social deduction, it is possible at the end of the year, and to the employer You can submit a corresponding application at any time (but only after the above-mentioned expenses have been incurred).

 RedRocketMedia

-The income of individuals subject to personal income tax at a rate of 13% can be reduced by standard tax deductions.
-As part of these deductions, tax legislation provides for standard deductions for children.
+The income of individuals, subject to personal income tax at a rate of 13%, can be reduced by standard tax deductions.
+As part of these deductions, tax law provides for standard deductions for children.

 Deductions for children in 2020

-If a parent (adoptive parent), adoptive parent, guardian or trustee is recognized as a single parent, adoptive parent, guardian or trustee, respectively, then the standard tax deduction is granted to him in double the amount.
-At the same time, “uniqueness” implies the absence of the second parent due to, for example, death, recognition as missing or declaring him dead (Letter of the Ministry of Finance dated 03.07.2013 No. 03-04-05 / 25442).
+If a parent (adoptive parent), adoptive parent, guardian or trustee is recognized as the only parent, adoptive parent, guardian or trustee, respectively, then the standard tax deduction is provided to him in double amount.
+Moreover, “singleness” presupposes the absence of the second parent due to, for example, death, recognition as missing or declaring him dead (Letter of the Ministry of Finance dated July 3, 2013 No. 03-04-05/25442).

-The double deduction for a single parent ceases to be provided from the month following the month of marriage.
+The double deduction for the single parent ceases to be provided from the month following the month of marriage.

-Also, a child deduction in a double amount can be provided to one of the parents (adoptive parents) of their choice, if the second writes an application refusing to receive a child deduction (clause 4, clause 1, article 218 of the Tax Code of the Russian Federation).
+Also, a double child deduction can be provided to one of the parents (adoptive parents) of their choice if the second writes a statement of refusal to receive a child deduction (clause 4, clause 1, article 218 of the Tax Code of the Russian Federation).

 Standard tax deductions for children are provided on the basis of written applications and documents that confirm the right to such a tax deduction (birth certificate, copy of passport and other documents) (clause 3 of article 218 of the Tax Code of the Russian Federation).

-How long is the deduction granted during the year
+How long is the deduction available during the year?

-The deduction for children is provided for each month of the calendar year until the taxpayer's income, taxed at a rate of 13%, does not exceed 350,000 rubles from the beginning of the year.
-From the month in which the total income has become more than 350,000 rubles, children's deductions are not provided.
+A deduction for children is provided for each month of the calendar year until the taxpayer’s income, taxed at a rate of 13%, does not exceed 350,000 rubles from the beginning of the year.
+From the month in which total income exceeds 350,000 rubles, children's deductions are not provided.

-At the same time, income in the form of dividends is not taken into account in the total amount of income.
+At the same time, income in the form of dividends is not taken into account in the total income.

 28.03.17 483 837 6

-I have two children, and for this the state gives my husband and I a discount when paying personal income tax.
+I have two children, and the state gives my husband and I a discount when paying personal income tax for this.

-Thanks to children, every year we give the state 5,000 rubles less.
+Thanks to our children, every year we give the state 5,000 rubles less.

-Chances are you get the standard child tax deduction too.
-When you get a job, the accounting department asks you to bring a copy of the child's birth certificate and write an application for a deduction.
-Then the employer acts on his own: every month he deducts the amount of the deduction from your salary and pays 13% personal income tax from the remaining amount.
-If this was not the case, do not worry: the deduction can be returned for the last three years.
+Chances are you also get the standard child tax credit.
+When you get a job, the accounting department asks you to bring a copy of the child’s birth certificate and write an application for deduction.
+Then the employer acts on his own: every month he takes the deduction amount from your salary and pays 13% personal income tax on the remaining amount.
+If this was not the case, do not be upset: the deduction can be returned for the last three years.

 Elena Glubko